CoCo Vandeweghe: 2021–22: First singles semifinal in three years

 Vandeweghe reached her first semifinal as a qualifier at the 2021 Birmingham Classic in three years since the 2018 Rosmalen Open.
 She defeated Kristýna Plíšková for her first WTA Tour level main-draw win since July 2019, then overcame Ajla Tomljanović and eighth seed Marie Bouzková, before losing to fourth seed Daria Kasatkina.

 Entering using her protected ranking, she defeated qualifier Olga Govortsova to reach the second round at the 2021 Wimbledon Championships, where she lost to Kateřina Siniaková.

 Vandeweghe made the main-draw at the 2022 Wimbledon Championships as a lucky loser after Madison Keys' withdrawal, but lost to 17th seed and eventual champion Elena Rybakina in the first round.

 2023: Retirement

-Ranked No. 136 at the inaugural AYX Open, she reached the main-draw as lucky loser and won her first round match against Robin Montgomery, before losing to Anna Kalinskaya.
+Ranked No. 136 at the inaugural ATX Open, she reached the main draw as lucky loser and won her first-round match against Robin Montgomery, before losing to Anna Kalinskaya.

 In August, Vandeweghe announced her impending retirement from professional tennis.
-She played in her final tournament the following month at the San Diego Open, where she teamed with Danielle Collins in the doubles, reaching the final, which they to Barbora Krejčíková and Kateřina Siniaková.
+She played in her final tournament the following month at the San Diego Open, where she teamed with Danielle Collins in the doubles, reaching the final, which they lost to Barbora Krejčíková and Kateřina Siniaková.